beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 This pipeline reduced the 19,071 abstracts to a manageable set of 102 candidates.
 We then manually validated 100% of these cases.
 This validation revealed that none of these candidates represented a true, taxon-level absence.
 While we identified individual studies that failed to find endophytes (study-level absences), further investigation revealed that other studies published on the same plant taxon do report presence.
 Therefore, our comprehensive analysis found zero verifiable examples of an endophyte-free plant taxon in our entire 19,071-abstract dataset.

 ### A Biased View of Ubiquity
 Despite this confirmed ubiquity, our analysis reveals that this conclusion rests on a tiny and deeply biased sample of plant biodiversity.
-We find that only 0.8% (3,226 of 390,101 species) of described plant species have been examined for endophytes (Figure 1; Supp.
-Figs. 1-2; GBIF.org, 2025).
+We find that only 0.8% (3,226 of 390,101 species) of described plant species have been examined for endophytes.
+This sparsity is consistent across all taxonomic ranks: only 6.7% (1,506 of 22,441) of described plant genera and only 28.9% (343 of 1,185) of described plant families have been studied for endophytes.
+The corresponding study of the fungal symbionts has only reached 3.5% of described fungal species (5,024 of 143,957 species).

 ![Figure 1: Plant species representation by phylum in the analyzed literature.
 Bars show the percentage of described species within each phylum present in the 19,071-abstract dataset.
 Overall coverage = 0.8% (3,226 of 390,101 described plant species).](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/main/plantae_species_representation_main_by_phylum_percent.png)